lupyuen/lupyuen.github.io/src/spi.md

     assert(rc == 0);
 ```

-TODO

-Execute the two SPI Transfers with the DMA Controller
+Now that we have BME280's attention, we execute the two SPI Transfers by calling the BL602 SPI HAL Function `hal_spi_transfer`...

 ```c
     //  Execute the two SPI Transfers with the DMA Controller